atabas/atabas.github.io/_posts/2021-05-03-reading-a-velocity-of-being.markdown

 published: true
 ---

 <i>"A Velocity of Being - Letters to a Young Reader"</i>.
 Even though this book positions itself to a younger audience through its title, it's quite readable for a person of any age.
-This book captures everything I think and love about reading, and perhaps more, with different people weighing what reading means to them personally.
+This book captures everything I think and love about reading, and perhaps more, with different people weighing in on what reading means to them personally.

 <p>Once upon a time, I loved collecting quotes.
 Here are a few I really enjoyed from this book:</p>

-> You see, here's the thing: even at their worst, books won 't abandon you.
+> You see, here's the thing: even at their worst, books won't abandon you.
 If they make you cry it's only because they are that good.
 You can depend on books.
 They will always be there for you.
 Their patience is infinite and they have been known to save lives.
 They can help you become a smarter, more interesting person

 ~ Debbie Millman